 Grapes and raisins

 These fruits are healthy enough for humans but are toxic for dogs.
-Grapes and raisins have a dramatic effect on your dog’s health, and can lead to acute and sudden kidney failure.
+If dogs eat grapes, it can have a dramatic effect on a dog’s health, and can lead to acute and sudden kidney failure.

 While they may seem healthy, avoid giving your dog any nuts to eat.
 Their size makes them a choking hazard, and they are high in fat, which can trigger an upset stomach in your pet.
 In particular, macadamia nuts have been shown to be highly poisonous to dogs.
 Although they tend not to result in fatalities, they can cause your dog to suffer from an inability to walk, vomiting, lethargy, and tremors.